chingu-voyages/v50-tier3-team-24/README.md

 - refactor:
 You can also combine them like feat & docs:.
 2. Make a PR and have at least 1 person approve it.
-3. Once approved, merge your own PR so commit history shows the author of the PR merging it.n
+3. Once approved, merge your own PR so the commit history shows the author of a PR merging it in.

 # Our Team